MariumNajeeb/SaaS-Revenue-Churn-Analysis/README.md

 ### Q1: Overall & Monthly Churn Rate Trend (4‑Year View)

 **📌 One‑Sentence Summary**
 Overall churn is 52.2%.
-Monthly churn improved dramatically from 2022 to 2024, but 2025 shows a reversal with 7 critical months.
+Monthly churn improved dramatically from 2022 to 2024, but 2025 shows a reversal with 2 critical months as were in 2023.

 **📊 Insight**
 - **Overall churn:** 313 of 600 customers churned (52.17%).